 The Company's management evaluated subsequent events through the date on which the financial statements were issued.
-Other than the item listed below, there have been no subsequent events that occurred during such period that have required adjustment or disclosure in the financial statements.
+There have been no subsequent events, other than the below, that occurred during such period that have required adjustment or disclosure in the financial statements.